 The singularity of medicine is that it deals with human health.
 Patients are potentially at their most vulnerable when establishing a relationship with a physician.
-That the patient’s relationship with his/her physician involves a dependency that encompasses life and death adds further to the uniqueness of this relationship.
+That the patient's relationship with their physician involves a dependency that encompasses life and death adds further to the uniqueness of this relationship.

 The label of professional is not a right but must be earned.
 The special contract physicians have with society has professionalism as its foundation.
 Professionalism consists of fundamentally important qualities including altruism, compassion and empathy, respect for patients and health care workers, commitment to ongoing excellence, honesty, trustworthiness, integrity, accountability, recognition of limits, collaboration, and duty to society.

 Professional development is an ongoing process at all levels of training and practice.
 The purpose of this document is to outline those elements of professionalism expected of our medical students.
 It is not meant to be all-encompassing, providing exact guidelines for all possible situations.
 While this document was developed with medical students in mind, it is generally applicable to all medical professionals.